Emma owns timeshares in DVC and Wyndham and wants to help you get the most out of your timeshares and keep you from losing big on them too.

 If you do decide to go to a timeshare presentation because you want to collect some gifts, then here are some tips to keep in mind.

-- Negotiate the gifts before you go.
-You will be spending between 2-4 hours at a high pressure sales event so make sure you are getting something that has actual value in return.
+You will be spending between 2-4 hours at a high-pressure sales event so make sure you are getting something that has actual value in return.
 And if you hold out, they usually will make a better offer just to get you in the door.
 Don't even bother if they are offering things like cameras or luggage.
 You want cash, free (or heavily discounted) vacations and/or tickets to theme parks.
 Most of the time you will need to pay a $20 deposit to reserve your presentation, but that's designed to deal with "no shows" and you'll get it back after it is over.

-- Don't fall for the leading questions, such as "wouldn't you rather vacation at a condo than a hotel?"
-Actually, you love hotels because you love room service, turndown service and daily housekeeping.
+Such as "wouldn't you rather vacation at a condo than a hotel?"
+Actually, you love hotels because you love room service, turndown service, and daily housekeeping.
 Timeshares offer none of those.

-- Don't even bother to bring up resales unless you are willing to bring proof with you.
-Here's a hot tip though -- if you do print out completed auctions of their resorts and show them off early in the presentation, you will frequently find yourself on the way out the door with gifts in hand in under a half hour, especially if their $35,000 resort only sells for $3,500 on Ebay.
+Unless you are willing to bring proof with you.
+Here's a hot tip though—if you do print out completed auctions of their resorts and show them off early in the presentation, you will frequently find yourself on the way out the door with gifts in hand in under a half hour, especially if their $35,000 resort only sells for $3,500 on eBay.
 Heh.

 How to Rescind the Timeshare Purchase